hal/console/README.md

 mvn clean install
 ```

 This includes the GWT compiler, which might take a while.
-If you just want to make sure that there are no compilation or test failures, you canskip the GWT compiler and use
+If you just want to make sure that there are no compilation or test failures, you can skip the GWT compiler and use

 ```bash
 mvn clean install -Dgwt.skipCompilation